 oM readers are already familiar with Pocono Mountain getaways such as Shawnee Mountain and the pampering spa at Woodloch.
 Just a two-hour bus ride from New York City, we’re convinced Camelback Mountain in Tannersville offers the perfect blend of adventure, creature comforts, and accessibility for an action-packed winter weekend.
 It’s family-friendly so pack the kids.

-Find Hotels and Airbnbs near Camelback Mountain:
+Find Hotels near Camelback Mountain:

 Cambelback Lodge offers a shuttle to the base of Camelback Mountain, where you can pick up lift tickets.
 It’s worth splurging on lessons at Camelback, where they use a unique Terrain Based Learning program that will get even the newest of skiers up and working on their “pizza,” and maybe even “French fries” technique.
 After a quick break in the lodge, put your gear back on and head out for galactic snow-tubing.
 The largest snow-tubing park in the U.S.A. has an impressive LED light show starting at 5pm every night.